srvr-au/bums/README.md

 BUMS separates email and web, does not allow customers access and uses SSH keys to login.
 Hosting providers need to stop letting customers dictate how to run servers.
 One thing I learnt was that the CUSTOMER IS ALWAYS WRONG.
+BUMS allows you to run your servers so your customers do not do stupid things and have a trouble free experience.

+BUMS configures a lean efficient and secure system.

 Login as root to a clean install of Ubuntu 22.04 or greater run the following commands: